BrunoCeliz/Easy_SPH/README.md

 * "High Performance Computing and Numerical Modelling".
 Volker Springel within the Saas-Fee Advanced Course 43 of the Swiss Society for Astrophysics and Astronomy ("Star Formation in Galaxy Evolution: Connecting Numerical Models to Reality").

 * ...and references therein.

+## Warnings:

+The GUI part of the code highly relies on Qt5.
+Particularly, check for `apt install qtbase5-dev qtbase5-dev-tools`.